oceanbit/oceanbit-website/posts/gitshark-android-beta/index.md

 - Switching branches
 - Checking out remote branches
 - Viewing commit details
-- Seeing a Git log for current branch
+- Seeing a Git log for the current branch
 - Full accessibility support
 - Translations in 4 languages
 - Strong custom error handling with an easy-to-report interface

-While we feel that this is a solid enough base to cover some initial usecases, we acknowledge that there's more to add to our app, such as:
+While we feel that this is a solid enough base to cover some initial use-cases, we acknowledge that there's more to add to our app, such as:

 - SAF support (support cloning to SD card)